utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-service-definition.md

 ### Adding import paths

 Sometimes, gRPC schemas can be divided into multiple .proto files.
 These .proto files are referred through *import directives* in a schema.
 Import directives containing absolute paths (e.g. `/Users/johndoe/projects/my-app/protos/enums/NumericEnum.proto`) and relative paths (`../enums/NumericEnum.proto`) are automatically resolved by Postman and don't require any additional configuration.
-If the import directives do not contain absolute or relative paths, you must add their parent directories.
+If the import directives don't contain absolute or relative paths, you must add their parent directories.

 Consider this example file structure: